 Thanks Marge for linking to your very wise coworker's blog.
 I'm glad to have another to add to my Reader!

 I'm curious to know what everyone thinks about this topic.
 How do you handle mischief in your school or public library?
 Do you have a phrase that you overuse?
 My other one is "The elevator is not a toy!"

 Hi!
-My name is Anne Clark and I'm a Children's Librarian in Michigan.
-If you like my blog, please subscribe via email or RSS so you never miss a post.
+My name is Anne Clark and I'm a Children's Librarian and Department Head in Michigan.
+You can learn more about my background or how to contact me at the About/Contactpage.
+If you like what you see on my blog, please subscribe via email or RSS so you never miss a post.
 All opinions are my own and not my employer's.
 Thanks for reading!